 - Please include a résumé or CV in English with your abstract submission.

-Deadline for submission of abstracts: Sunday, November 15, 2020
+Deadline for submission of abstracts: 19 November 2021

-Submissions should be made via email to email@example.com with “Paper Submission 2021: YOUR SURNAME” as the subject line.
+Submissions should be made via email to email@example.com with “Paper Submission 2022: YOUR SURNAME” as the subject line.

-Or reach out to us directly at firstname.lastname@example.org
+Explore The CGES website for further details, or reach out to us directly at firstname.lastname@example.org